Bjo Trimble: Introduction to fandom

 Trimble's introduction to science fiction fandom was TASFiC, the 1952 Worldcon held in Chicago.
 She was serving in the United States Navy at Naval Station Great Lakes in North Chicago and happened to see an announcement in Astounding Science Fiction about the upcoming convention that weekend.
 She met a number of other science fiction enthusiasts, including Robert Bloch, Willy Ley, and August Derleth; and claims that Harlan Ellison, "this bespectacled young man who had just sold his first short story", "decided he liked me and proposed on the spot."
 (She declined.)
 When it was discovered that she was an artist and cartoonist, she was recruited to contribute illustrations for science fiction fanzines.
 Trimble says that she met future husband John Griffin Trimble under Forrest J Ackerman's piano, where several fans had taken refuge during a particularly crowded party.
-"John was in the Air Force, so he and I traded Stupid Office Stories and discovered we liked each other a lot."
+"John was in the Air Force, so he and I traded Stupid Officer Stories and discovered we liked each other a lot."